Usage#

 combined_vds.virtualize.to_kerchunk('combined.json', format='json')

-These references can now be interpreted like they were a Zarr store by fsspec, using kerchunk’s built-in xarray backend (kerchunk must be installed to use engine='kerchunk'
+These zarr-like references can now be interpreted by fsspec, using kerchunk’s built-in xarray backend (kerchunk must be installed to use engine='kerchunk').

 combined_ds = xr.open_dataset('combined.json', engine="kerchunk")